ltgcgo/docs/src/octavia/impl/format/wrk.md

 > **Note**
 >
 > An existing alternative implementation of `.wrk` parser, [Drumstick](https://github.com/pedrolcl/drumstick), was discovered through [`wrk2mid`](https://github.com/pedrolcl/wrk2mid).
 For the following reasons, we've decided to not get involved with Drumstick in any form, including interacting with its source code.
 > - During our testing, `.wrk` files even remotely new (produced at least later than 1997) all fail the conversion proces of `wrk2mid`.
+It does *not* mean you will have the broken experience like us.
 This includes...
 >   - Official demo songs distributed by Cakewalk (Twelve Tone Systems).
 >   - Any `.wrk` file produced by our own validation target, _Cakewalk Home Studio 2002_.
-> - Drumstick is licensed under GNU GPL v3, which conflicts with GNU LGPL v3, the license Octavia and its MICC subsystem distributes under.
-We do not want to impose additional restrictions GNU GPL v3 may impose on our downstream consumers that's not present in GNU LGPL v3 already.
+> - Drumstick is licensed under GNU GPL v3, which conflicts with GNU LGPL v3, the license Octavia and its MICC subsystem distribute under.
+We do not want to impose additional restrictions GNU GPL v3 may impose on our downstream consumers that aren't already present in GNU LGPL v3.

 ## Format categorisation
 ### BUN